- How is breast cancer in men treated?

 A rare but very distressing side effect of bisphosphonates is damage (osteonecrosis) in the jaw bones or ONJ.
 It can be triggered by having a tooth removed while getting treated with the bisphosphonate.
 ONJ often appears as an open sore in the jaw that won't heal.
 It can lead to loss of teeth or infections of the jaw bone.

 Doctors don't know why this happens or the best way to treat it, other than to stop taking bisphosphonates.
 Maintaining good oral hygiene by flossing, brushing, making sure that dentures fit properly, and having regular dental checkups may help prevent this.
-Most cancer doctors recommend that patients have a dental checkup and have any tooth or jaw problems treated before they start taking a bisphosphonate.
+Your cancer doctor will likely recommend that you have a dental checkup and have any tooth or jaw problems treated before you start taking a bisphosphonate.

-To treat cancer spread to bones, this drug is injected under the skin every 4 weeks.
+In patients with cancer spread to bones, this drug is injected under the skin every 4 weeks.
 Side effects include low blood levels of calcium and phosphate, as well as the jaw bone problem known as osteonecrosis of the jaw.
-This drug does not seem to affect the kidneys, so it is safe to give to patients with kidney problems.
+This drug does not seem to affect the kidneys, so it is safe to take if you have kidney problems.

-Denosumab can also be used to make weak bones stronger in patients who are given treatments that lower androgen levels.
-This use has been studied in men being treated for prostate cancer, but it isn’t likely to be studied for this use in male breast cancer (since this disease is so rare).
+Denosumab can also be used to strengthen weak bones if you are given treatments that lower androgen levels.
+This use has been studied in men being treated for prostate cancer, but it isn’t likely to be studied for this use in male breast cancer since this disease is so rare.
 When given for this purpose, denosumab is given less often (usually every 6 months).

 Last Medical Review: 10/10/2014